dcpetty/latex/README.md

 - `make clean-all` removes all LaTeX intermediate files in `$(DIRS) $(OTHER)`. `make clean-all-pdf` additionally removes all .PDF files in `$(DIRS) $(OTHERS)` so they can be rebuilt.

-It is possible to clean up intermediate files after making with `latexmk -c -cd` or `latexmk -C -cd` (which includes 'dvi, postscript and pdf files'), but *files would all be rebuilt in the process*.
+It is possible to clean up intermediate files after making using `latexmk -c -cd` or `latexmk -C -cd` (which includes '*dvi, postscript and pdf files*'), but *all files would also be rebuilt in the process*.

 The `make clean*` targets use `clean.py`.
 The `clean.py` command-line options are listed below.